Antonio Briceño: Biography

 In 2008, Briceño carried out a project entitled The Tree, in which he photographed the New Zealand Maori's worship of forefathers.
-Afterwards, in 2009, the Colombian Ministry of Culture invited him to create a series about the current situation of indigenous groups in their country, which resulted in the exhibit Look at us.
+Afterwards, in 2009, the Colombian Ministry of Culture invited him to create a series about indigenous groups in Colombia, which resulted in the exhibit Look at us.
 Here we are in Bogotá and other cities around Colombia.

-The same year he was invited by the Government of Finland and the Sámi Parliament to carry out the project 520 Reindeer.
-A homage to Sàmi language, which depicts the richness and importance of the languages of the Sámi, who are the last surviving indigenous people in Western Europe.
+The same year he was invited by the Government of Finland and the Sámi Parliament of Finland to carry out the project 520 Reindeer.
+A homage to Sàmi language, which depicts the richness and importance of the languages of the Sámi, the last surviving indigenous people in Western Europe.
 This series has been exhibited in Venezuela and in Finland, and one of its main pieces was presented at the headquarters of the United Nations in New York during the Indigenous Peoples and Food Sovereignty exhibition.
-Now, the complete series belongs to the Sámi people SIIDA Museum in Inari, Finland.
+The complete series belongs to the Siida museum in Inari, Finland.